-The higher rates are 5% above the SDLT rates shown in the table above.
+The higher rates are three percentage points above the SDLT rates shown in the table above.
 The higher rates potentially apply if, at the end of the day of the purchase transaction, the individual owns two or more residential properties.